Skip to main content

 Misuto is open daily for lunch and dinner, with hours listed as 1:30–4 PM and 8:30–11:30 PM from Monday through Sunday.
 Dinner is a natural fit if the meal is meant to be the main plan of the evening, while lunch works for diners who prefer a daytime reservation.

-Because the verified information does not specify signature dishes, menu format, prices, seating layout, or service style, it is best to approach the restaurant through its confirmed identity rather than through a single expected dish or format.
-The grounded reason to book is the Mediterranean and Japanese combination in Málaga, led by Rui Junior and Alejandro Salido Cordero.
+The restaurant does not specify signature dishes, menu format, prices, seating layout, or service style, so it is best to approach it through its identity rather than through a single expected dish or format.
+The reason to book is the Mediterranean and Japanese combination in Málaga, led by Rui Junior and Alejandro Salido Cordero.

 The recognition is useful context, not the whole reason to book.
 Opinionated About Dining listed Misuto as Casual in Europe Recommended for 2026 and ranked it #861 in its Casual in Europe list for 2025.
 That places it in a casual dining context rather than requiring expectations of a formal luxury restaurant.